varnitsaxena7/varnitsaxena7/README.md

 </div>

-### <div align="center">I'm Varnit Saxena, a Passionate computer science student 👨‍💻 with expertise in C++, Python, and web development, driven by a curiosity to explore innovative technologies and contribute to impactful projects.🚀</div>
+### <div align="center">Hi, I'm Varnit Saxena, a Passionate computer science student 👨‍💻 with expertise in C++, Python, and web development, driven by a curiosity to explore innovative technologies and contribute to impactful projects.🚀</div>

 - 🔭 I’m currently navigating the into the depths of machine learning and python, honing skills and crafting innovative solutions.